nbonfire/python-sdk-samples/README.md

           -c [CAMERA], --camera [CAMERA]
                         enable this parameter take input from the webcam and provide a camera id for the webcam

-          -x --no-save  set this flag to disable outputting individual frame files.

           -r --resolution WIDTH HEIGHT set the resolution in pixels (width, height) for the webcam.
 Defaults to 1280 x 720 resolution.

-        Note: if only data argument is supplied, the script defaults the run to a webcam and 1 face detection, with the output written to "output.csv" and "output.avi" displaying frames at default size of 1280 x 720.
+        Note: if only data argument is supplied, the script defaults the run to a webcam and 1 face detection, with the output written to "default.csv" displaying frames at default size of 1280 x 720.
 Only certain standard frame sizes are supported.
 For any unsupported frame sizes, the webcam frame size defaults to 1280 x 720.
 If any other configuration is required, it can be done using optional arguments.